lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 #### Pipeline Stage #0: Prepare and Start Inferring a Batch of Frames

 Stage #0 from Tutorial Step 3 does both submit and wait for a inference request.
 For asynchronous operation, it is broken up into Stage #0 to do the submit and Stage #1 to do the wait.
-The new Stage #0 looks very much like the first half up through submitting the inference request with a couple changes:
+The new Stage #0 looks very much like the first half, up through submitting the inference request with a couple changes:

 1. In addition to if there are input frames still available ("haveMoreFrames"), Stage #0 now also checks to see if an input frame buffer is available via !inputFramePtrs.empty()  and that there is a request available to use via VehicleDetection.canSubmitRequest():